TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-breakpoints.md

 ### How is breakpoint formed?

 There are essentially two main kinds of breakpoints: hardware and software.
-Hardware breakpoints typically involve setting some architecture-specific registers to produce your breaks for you, whereas software breakpoints tend to be implemented by modifying the code which is being executed on the fly.
+Hardware breakpoints typically involve setting some architecture-specific registers to produce your breaks for you, whereas software breakpoints involve modifying the code which is being executed on the fly.
 We'll be focusing solely on software breakpoints for this article, as they are simpler and you can have as many as you want.
-On x86 you can only have four hardware breakpoints set at a given time, but they enable you to set them to fire on reading or writing a given address rather than simply executing them.
+On x86 you can only have four hardware breakpoints set at a given time, but they give you the power to make them fire on just reading from or writing to a given address rather than only executing them.

 I said above that software breakpoints are set by modifying the executing code on the fly, so the questions are: